illi4/stock-screener/README.md

 #### Settings
 See `libs/settings.py` for settings:
 - URL for grabbing the listed codes and the price
-- Price range for stocks considered on scan
+- Price range for stocks considered on scan (default is $0.01 to $5)
+- Minimum volume threshold ($500k)
 - Overextended threshold

 #### Limitations
 - Yahoo Finance is used to get stock OHLC information.
 Theoretically, the API limit for YFinance is 2000 requests per hour per IP.
 However, I have launched it several times in a row producing more than 2000 requests and was not yet able to hit the limit.
 If you do, the script will just keep retrying with 1-minute intervals until cancelled.